 This is my depression story, my Persephone’s journey from a cold winter to a spring rebirth.

 Depression was my best friend for what felt like a lifetime.
 It became as attached to me as my legs and arms.
 I feared we would always be together and I didn’t want anyone to know.
 In public I tried my best to be cheerful, but inside I felt tortured.
-While it feels good when we share the positives and ‘wear a smile’, it’s exhausting to live up to that when we really feel hopeless.
-Oftentimes when we share how awful we truly feel the reaction we receive from others is not healing.
-Out of love and frustration, ignorance and impatience, we are told, ‘Snap out of it.’ or ‘Don’t worry, it’s not THAT bad.’
+While it felt good to share the positives and ‘wear a smile’, I was exhausted at the effort.
+Being depressed was as bad as having a cold.
+I felt it in my entire body and it hurt.
+Out of love and frustration, ignorance and impatience, I was told to, either ‘Snap out of it.’ or ‘Don’t worry, it’s not THAT bad.’
 As a teenager, I quickly learned that depression carried a stigma of being ‘a downer’ or ‘a loser’.
 I didn’t want to carry that weight publicly so I hid behind smiles, lies and my bedroom door.
 As an adult I hid behind alcohol, parties and retail therapy.

 For almost 17 years my life was a roller-coaster of extreme highs and paralyzing lows.
 During the lows, I would find myself curled up in the fetal position shaking and crying with the ugliest thoughts circling in my head.
 These thoughts grew bigger and bigger.
 I was convincing myself that I would never be happy, that I was damaged, a loser, unworthy, stupid, and on and on.
 My crying fits would last for hours and subside into a physical melancholy that settled in my body.
 My feelings would stay like this for days or weeks.
 I would call in sick, quit jobs, cancel plans with friends and try to heal myself with shopping or drinking.
 Eventually I would feel good and then great and then fantastic as I reached an excited, giddy high place.
 It was so much fun until the next time something happened that helped my pain resurface.
 Since I wasn’t recognizing the roots of my pain this ‘something’ was usually nothing short of being stuck in traffic or a large bill I couldn’t pay.
 But the sadness never completely left.
 I could always vaguely feel it in my solar plexus.